DRIVING ADVICE, ECO-DRIVING

 For more information, please see the multimedia system instructions.

 ECO mode is a function which optimises fuel consumption.
-It acts upon certain power consuming systems in the vehicle (heating, air conditioning, power-assisted steering etc.) and on certain driving actions (acceleration, gear changing, cruise control, deceleration etc.).
+It acts on certain power consuming systems in the vehicle (heating, air conditioning, power-assisted steering, etc.) and on certain driving actions (acceleration, gear changing, cruise control, deceleration, etc.).

 Limiting acceleration enables low fuel consumption in urban and surrounding areas.
-When ECO mode is in use, it is normal to notice a change in the heating level.
+When ECO mode is in use, it is normal for changes in the heating level to occur.

 Activating the function

-The warning light comes on on the instrument panel to confirm activation.
+The 3 warning light appears on the instrument panel A or B to confirm activation.

 While driving, it is possible to leave the ECO mode temporarily in order to improve engine performance.

-For this, depress the accelerator pedal firmly and fully.
+To do this, press the accelerator pedal firmly and fully.

 ECO mode is reactivated when you take pressure off the accelerator pedal.